Carlo Ancelotti has showered Zlatan Ibrahimovic and Gareth Bale with praise but refused to confirm that they are transfer targets for Real Madrid.

 "Ibrahimovic is a fantastic player who can play for any team in the world.
 Today he is not a Real Madrid player and I cannot talk about him out of respect for PSG."

-Ancelotti also discussed the fate of his current Blancos charges Gonzalo Higuain and Fabio Coentrao, insisting they remain valuable players in the Spanish capital, while he also revealed how summer arrivals Isco and Asier Illarramendi are faring in pre-season training.
+Ancelotti also discussed the fate of his current Blancos charges, insisting that Gonzalo Higuain and Fabio Coentrao remain valuable players in the Spanish capital and revealing how summer arrivals Isco and Asier Illarramendi are faring in pre-season training.

 "I have spoken to Higuain about private things," he said.
 "Gonzalo is a Real player and I'm glad he is here.
 I have nothing more to add.